larrybotha/everything/mental-models/Threat Lockdown.md

 ## Takeaways
 - one of the physiological "protection moves" organisms enter when faced by external threats - the fight, flight, freeze, or fawn responses
-- [[Mental stimulation]] largely governs your ability to exit protection mode - what can your brain predict about your ability to get out of the situation
+- [[Mental simulation]] largely governs your ability to exit protection mode - what can your brain predict about your ability to get out of the situation
 - it may result in a positive feedback loop - external threats may inhibit action, which in turn may exacerbate the external threat
 - laying people off can create *Threat Lockdown* amongst employees - laying off of staff should be done quickly, and remaining staff should be made comfortable that their jobs are safe
 - studies (TODO: find sources) have shown that attempting to repress the response results in an increase in strength of the response